opendatalab/MinerU/README.md

 - Comic books, art books, elementary school textbooks, and exercise books are not well-parsed yet
 - Enabling OCR may produce better results in PDFs with a high density of formulas
 - If you are processing PDFs with a large number of formulas, it is strongly recommended to enable the OCR function.
 When using PyMuPDF to extract text, overlapping text lines can occur, leading to inaccurate formula insertion positions.
-- **Table Recognition** is currently in the testing phase; recognition speed is slow, and accuracy needs improvement.
-Below are some performance test results in an Ubuntu 22.04 LTS + Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz + NVIDIA GeForce RTX 4090 environment for reference.

 # FAQ